montysaengsavang/Text-Notes/kubernetes/kubes_commands.md

 ## Get a list of all deployments in a kubes cluster
 `kubectl -n dev get deployments`

+## Get a verbose information of all deployments in a kubes cluster
+`kubectl -n dev describe deployment [deployment-name]`

+## Get secrets in a certain namespace
+`kubectl -n dev get secrets`

 ## Get ingress urls of all pods
 `kubectl -n dev get ingress`